redhat-developer/rsp-server-community/vscode/README.md

 ## Extension Settings
    This extension provides no additional settings other than those available in [rsp-ui](https://github.com/redhat-developer/vscode-rsp-ui#extension-settings)

+## Server Parameters
+   To change Server Parameters, right-click on the server you want to edit and select `Edit Server`

+### Additional Server Parameters
+   This extension supports the server parameters available in [rsp-ui](https://github.com/redhat-developer/vscode-rsp-ui#server-parameters).
+This extension also support the following server parameters.

+   * `"server.classpath.additions"` - a list of semicolon-separated paths to add to the launch classpath (Java-based servers only)

 ### Supported Servers
    * Apache Tomcat [ 5.5 | 6.0 | 7.0 | 8.0 | 8.5 | 9.0 ]
    * Apache Karaf [ 4.8 ]